 EARLY PRK was first done in 1992.
 However, it did not take off as the excimer laser used back then was first generation lasers that tend to overheat the cornea surface.
 Also, bandage contact lens and the current eye drops to prevent eye pain, swelling and scarring were not available then.

-TransPRK is now the frontier of Advanced Surface Ablation (ASA) techniques.
+TransPRK is a true no touch Advanced Surface Ablation (ASA) techniques.
 It is an ideal surface-based procedure as only a single laser removes the epithelium cells and then goes on to reshape the cornea tissue stroma to correct refractive error in one seamless and efficient step.